joannefeeney/pands-project/README.md

 This project concerns the Fisher’s Iris data set.
 I have researched the data set and written documentation and code to investigate it.

+The data set contains 3 species of iris:
+* setosa
+* versicolor
+* virginica

+It contains data for 50 examples of each species including:
+* sepal length in cm
+* sepal width in cm
+* petal length in cm
+* petal width in cm

 ### The dataset is available here:

 UC Irvine Machine Learning Repository.
 Iris data set.